davidebianchi/davidebianchi/README.md

 ### 📖 Bio

-I'm a software developer from Italy.
-I'm currently working at Mia-Platform.
+I'm a software developer from Italy with a passion for open-source technologies, cloud computing and AI.
+I'm currently working at Red Hat.

-Passionate about code.

 ### 📈 Github Stats